Grand Hyatt Istanbul, the Hotel Review

 $95

-The following day (at about 11 am), we were upgraded to a spacious corner Grand King Suite that featured a large separate living area, kitchenette, walk-in closet, separate tub, and a rain shower.
+The following morning, around 11 a.m., we were moved into a spacious Grand King Suite.
+This upgraded room featured a separate living area, walk-in closet, kitchenette, soaking tub, and a rain shower, offering much more space and comfort for the remainder of our stay.

 Since we had just arrived in Istanbul back from our road trip, we still had the rental car we decided to drop off at the Istanbul Airport right before our flight.
 Globalists get free parking on award night stays (usually including valet parking if available), so we decided to park the car at the hotel.